Protect your loved ones from spiralling funeral costs

 A funeral plan and life insurance

-Depending on your available budget, it’s possible to take out both a funeral plan and a life insurance policy.
+Depending on your available budget, it’s possible to have both a funeral plan and a life insurance policy.

-For example, you may want to take out a funeral plan specifically to avoid rising funeral costs and an over 50s plan to provide an inheritance.
+For example, you may want to take out funeral cover specifically to avoid rising funeral costs and an over 50s plan to provide an inheritance.

 Obviously, this would mean paying for two separate policies but would provide you with much greater coverage.